 As with just about everyone on the trail thus far, however, they speed ahead, stop to take a photo, and as you near, they speed ahead again.
-So, if you are behind someone, you have to be creative in your photo shooting and find an angle or wildflower to block them out.
+So, if you are behind someone, you have to be creative in your photo shooting and find an angle to block them out.
 At any rate, she kept looking back to make sure I was around, but then moved away.

 Upon climbing out of meadow, the trail splits.
 The girl turned to the right.
 This way seemed more traveled, but I knew I had to go left at some point.
 I got out the map as I turned right first.
 Upon expanding the map, I, as the blue dot, was slightly off course.

 As a result, I returned the 10 yards to the left and tried the other way, which was correct.
 I tried to get the girl’s attention with a holler and a wave, but she had stopped looking back once she thought she had confirmed my path to the right.

 Additionally, while she asked if I had the map, we never discussed whether we were both hiking Hasley Basin Loop.
 So, after standing at the ridge for another minute, hopeful she would look back while she passed over the other side and out of sight, I turned left.

 I followed the lightly trafficked trail up a little more through the tundra where the trail splits again.
 This split is marked by a cairn.
 The more heavily trafficked trail again veers right to a ridge.
 I headed that way while watching the map, and once again, the blue dot indicated I was slightly off course.

 I kind of wanted to continue to the ridge to see the other side, but I also wanted to save my energy for potentially getting lost and for climbing 0.75 miles up Schofield Pass at the end!
 As I turned around watching my iPhone, I ran into another hiker who was a local.